 If you really can't justify cutting some of this, how can you go about getting more income?

 All of these questions come out during the planning phase.
 The best news is you haven't spent anything yet!
-You can think these things through in advance and make a conscious decision about what your true priorities are.
+You can think these things through in advance and make a conscious decision about your true priorities.

-Make those decisions, follow through with the plan, and next time the end of the month rolls around you won't be asking the question "Where did my money go?".
-You'll already know where your money went.
-It went right where you intended for it to go!
+Follow through with the plan, and next time the end of the month rolls around, you won't be asking the question, “Where did my money go?”.
+You'll already know where your money went, right where you intended for it to go!
 Then it will be time to dream again for next month.

-One caution, don't make the mistake of going too far out with your planning at first, a month is enough.
+One caution: don't go too far out with your planning at first; a month is enough.
 In the beginning, you will have a lot of unexpected expenses pop up and have to rework things regularly.
 That's normal, don't get frustrated.
 No one learned to walk without falling down a few times.
 Go back to the drawing board and make adjustments based on the new information.
-Eventually you'll be able to work in some longer term stuff like saving for Christmas, college, trips, and other dreams, but in the beginning follow the K.I.S.S. principle.
+Eventually, you'll be able to work on some longer-term stuff like saving for Christmas, college, trips, and other dreams, but in the beginning, follow the K.I.S.S. principle.
 Keep it Simple Stupid!!!

 When mommy asks where all your money went, do you want to scratch your head and shrug your shoulders?
-Or do you want to say "It's going exactly where I wanted it to go!"?
+Or do you want to say, “My money is going exactly where I wanted it to go!”?

 Planning where your money goes is only one of the core steps along the way to building wealth.
-If you want to find out about the rest of those steps, here is a follow up article I wrote on this subject.
+If you want to find out about the rest of those steps, be sure to check out the article “10 steps to creating wealth.”